aquietone/luabard/README.md

 - Burn Percent:   Target percent HP to engage burns.
 This applies to burn named and burn on proliferation proc.
 0 ignores the percent check.
 - Burn Count:     Start burns if greater than or equal to this number of mobs in camp.
 - Epic:           Always, With Shaman, Burn, Never.
 When to use epic + fierce eye
+- SafeMana:       Set the level of mana you wish to preserve if you need mezzing.
 - Burn Always:    Engage burns as they are available.
 - Burn Named:     Engage burns on named mobs.
 - Alliance:       Use alliance if more than 1 necro in group or raid.